Optimization In Multiple Dimensions in Visual Basic QuickStart Sample

 ' and the number of gradient evaluations needed:

-' In .NET 4.0, you can use Automatic Differentiation to compute the gradient.
+' You can use Automatic Differentiation to compute the gradient.

 ' To do so, set the SymbolicObjectiveFunction to a lambda expression